MileHacker Logo

 Historical Roots

 Tbilisi boasts a long, storied history, tracing its origins back to the 5th century.
 King Vakhtang Gorgasali, a revered figure, established the city.
-Its advantageous location on bygone trade routes transformed it into a crossroads of cultures, influencing its architecture, cuisine, and traditions.
+Its advantageous location on bygone commerce routes made it a crossroads of cultures, influencing its architecture, cuisine, and traditions.

 Persians, Byzantines, Ottomans, and Russians have all left their mark, creating a city rich in diverse heritage.
 This history unfolds in its churches, fortresses, and thermal baths, telling tales of resilience and a blend of cultures.